 The LPC versus DDS versus WDF versus CoP9 boundary

-The LPC versus CoP9 decision turns on HMRC's posture.
-If HMRC has issued a CoP9 letter, the appropriate route is CoP9, not LPC.
-If HMRC has not made contact and the taxpayer is self-initiating, LPC may still be the right route for non-deliberate or carelessly-deliberate cases.
-Where HMRC perceives serious fraud, attempting an LPC route will not provide criminal-prosecution immunity; only CoP9 does that.
-Engage specialist representation early for serious-fraud-suspected cases.
+Which way you go turns on HMRC's posture.
+If HMRC has issued a CoP9 letter, your route is CoP9, not the LPC.
+If HMRC has not made contact and you are coming forward yourself, the LPC may still be right for non-deliberate or carelessly-deliberate cases.
+But where HMRC suspects serious fraud, going in via the LPC will not buy you criminal-prosecution immunity; only CoP9 does that.
+If serious fraud is even a possibility, get specialist representation early.

 What incomplete or false disclosure costs